 SpringPass by SpringCard is a service for generating NFC passes in order to dematerialize contactless cards or RFID badges by virtualizing them on mobile phones (smartphones).
 On Apple iOS (iPhone) architectures, the system is based on Apple VAS technology.
 On Android architectures, the system is based on Google Smart Tap technology.

 In this tutorial, we consider that you already have SpringPass demo NFC passes (iOS or Android).
-If you don't have them, please visit the following link to get some: https://springpass.springcard.com/getpass/ (user : springcard / password : springpass).
+If you don’t have them, you can create them on our platform: https://playground.springpass.prod.springcard.com

 Installing the SpringCore Tools